NREL/REopt_API/.github/ISSUE_TEMPLATE.md

-**Note: for support questions and enhancement suggestions please use the REopt Discourse site**.
+**Note: for support questions and enhancement suggestions please use the REopt Forum (under development)**.
 This repository's issues are reserved for feature requests and bug reports.

 * **I'm submitting a ...**
   - [ ] bug report